shilohai1/voidr.health/src/blogs/04-ADHD-in-adults.md

 ---
 id: 4
 title: "ADHD in Adults: Why So Many Are Being Diagnosed Now (and What You Can Do About It)"
-excerpt: "ADHD isn’t just for kids — millions of adults are now discovering the real reason behind their chronic distractions, burnout, and underachievement.
-Here’s what the science says and how AI tools like Voidr Health can help."
+excerpt: "ADHD isn’t just for kids.
+Millions of adults are now discovering the real reason behind their addictive distractions, burnout, and underachievement.
+Here’s what science says and how AI tools like Voidr Health can help."
 author: "Jonathan Boban"
 date: "2025-07-31"
 readTime: "11 min read"